 Trails Rules & Regulations

-All Parks and Recreation trails are non-motorized and multi-use, or open to hikers, mountain bicyclists, and equestrians.
+All Coconino County Parks & Recreation trails are non-motorized and multi-use, or open to hikers, mountain bicyclists, and equestrians.
 Use of trails when muddy is discouraged, as it can damage the trail and make it hazardous for others to use.
 Please note that these trails are occasionally used for events and closed temporarily to the public.

 Look for posted notices of trail closures and warning signs.
 Call (928) 679-8000 for the latest information.

 Fort Tuthill County Park offers a network of nearly seven miles of multi-use, non-motorized trails.
-View trail maps (one-color or multi-color) and check out the descriptions below:
+View trail maps (overview of park or multi-color with trail description) and check out the descriptions below:

 - Soldiers Trail - The Soldiers Trail loops around the perimeter of the park, approximately 5.1 miles.
 This is an easy trail, with several challenging hills.
 The trail was named Soldiers Trail in honor of those who trained at the Fort when it was a National Guard Training facility prior to World War II.
 To reach the trail from the trailhead, go north on the Flagstaff Urban Trail for a half-mile to the trail junction.